The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

 \subsection{Recent derivation from the Madelung equation}

-Recently in the article [35] the proof of the equivalence of the Dirac equations in polar form and the Madelung equation [36] was suggested.
-The relation of Madelung equations to hydrodynamics can be found, for example, in the monograph [37].
-Note that Madelung derived his equation on the basis of the Shr\"odinger equation.
+A conceptually different route to the Dirac equation has recently been established through the hydrodynamic formulation of quantum mechanics introduced by Erwin Madelung~\cite{Real-36}.
+In~\cite{Real-35}, the equivalence between the Dirac equation in polar form and the Madelung equations was demonstrated.
+The deep connection between the Madelung formulation and classical hydrodynamics is discussed, e.g., in the monograph~\cite{Real-37}.
+It is worth recalling that Madelung originally derived his equations on the basis of the Schr\"odinger equation.